katemilano/professionalREADMEgenerator/README.md

 ## Usage

-Before you use this repo go ahead and get an api key from xyz.
+Before you use this repo, go to ahead and get an api key from xyz.

 ## License